ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

     ballerina: started HTTP/WS endpoint 0.0.0.0:9090
     ```
 3. If you want to perform log analysis then follow this step and step-4, else, please proceed to step 5.
    There are some logs added to the service, but these logs need to be pushed to [Elastic Stack](#Distributed-Logging) to perform the log analysis.
-But the log package supports logging to console only, therefore the logs need to be redirected to a file as the first step, therefore you require to start the service as below along with the option that you have opted to start service in step-2 (inline parameter or passing configuration).
+But the log package supports logging to console only, therefore the logs need to be redirected to a file as the first step, therefore you require to start the service as below along with the option that you have opted to start service in step-2 ('--observe' flag or passing configuration).

-   Start ballerina service as below for inline parameter.
+   Start Ballerina service -observe flag.
    ```bash
    $ nohup ballerina run hello_service.bal --observe > ~/wso2-ballerina/workspace/ballerina.log &
    ```
-   Start ballerina service as below for with configuration file.
+   Start Ballerina service with onfiguration file.
    ```bash
    $ nohup ballerina run hello_service.bal --config <path-to-conf>/ballerina.conf > ~/wso2-ballerina/workspace/ballerina.log &
    ```
-4. Install Elastic Stack as mentioned in section [setting up elastic stack](#setting-up-elastic-stack)
+4. Install Elastic Stack as mentioned in section [Setting up Elastic Stack](#setting-up-elastic-stack)
-5. Install and configure premetheus as mentioned in section [configuring prometheus](#Prometheus)/
+5. Install and configure Prometheus as mentioned in section [Setting up Prometheus](#Prometheus)/
-6. Install grafana as mentioned in section [configuring grafana](#grafana)
+6. Install Grafana as mentioned in section [Setting up Grafana](#Grafana)
-7. Install Jaeger as mentioned in section [configuring jaeger](#jeager)
+7. Install Jaeger as mentioned in section [Setting up Jaeger](#jaeger-server)
 8. Send few requests to http://localhost:9090/hello/sayHello
    Example cURL command:
     ```bash
     $ curl http://localhost:9090/hello/sayHello
     ```
-9. Now go to the imported dashboard in grafana and check the metrics.
-Similarly, go to Jaeger dashboard at http://localhost:16686/ and check the traces.
+9. Go to the imported dashboard in Grafana and check the metrics.
+Similarly, do this for Jaeger by going to http://localhost:16686/ and check the traces.
     <img src="images/jaeger-sample-dashboard.png" width="700" height="150"/>
 10. If you have followed step-3 and step-4, then you can go to Elastic stack dashboard and visualize.
     <img src="images/kibana-sample-dashboard.png" width="800" height="400"/>